 “Me too.
 Agnis.”
 Zero whispered.

-“Push as far as we could and map out as quickly as possible.
+“Push as far as we can and map out as quickly as possible.
 If we die, we die.
 Then we’ll push forward in the other realm as well.”

 “Wait.
 Is there a penalty for death in the game if you die twice?”